BrenKenna/pyanamo/code/use-cases/Tailoring the Example Docker.md

 ## PyAnamo Task Scripts

 PyAnamo uses a standardized schema so that users can run a specific wrapper script with their required arguments.
-In the example "*HaplotypeCaller.sh*" script is running a Variant Calling ETL over data from the 1 Thousand Genomes (1KG) because it is publicly available.
-Additionally these task scripts could be anything such as transferring data in/out of cloud.
+In the example "*HaplotypeCaller-KG.sh*" script is running a "*Variant Calling*" ETL over data from the *Thousand Genomes* (1KG) because it is publicly available sequencing data.
+Additionally these task scripts could be anything such as transferring data in/out of cloud, downloading websites then checking their sizes etc.

-For this variant calling ETL to work on AWS Batch we need to extract / download sequencing data from the 1KG S3 bucket onto the active container, Transform / call variants over this data and then Load / copy the results to an S3 bucket.
-Our only argument for such an ETL is then a sample to a process, and a region of the genome.
+For this variant calling ETL to work on AWS Batch we need to

+i). *Extract* i.e download sequencing data from the 1KG S3 bucket onto the active container.

+ii). *Transform* i.e call variants over this data.

+iii). *Load* i.e copy the results to an S3 bucket.

+Our only argument for such an ETL is then a sample to a process, and a region of the genome (for super duper parallelization).

-So before submitting job we should run the above installation and list 10 random samples from the 1KG so that we test our ETL locally before scaling out our deployment.
+So before submitting job we should **<u>*run the above installation and list 10 random samples from the 1KG*</u>** so that we test our ETL locally before scaling out our deployment.

 ```bash
 # List some data from the 1KG Pubic S3 Bucket
 aws s3 ls s3://1000genomes/1000G_2504_high_coverage/data/ | sort -R | head | sed 's/\///g' | awk '{print $NF}' > 1KG-Data.txt
 ```

-With some our reference data + software installed and list of to do items, we can now simulate what PyAnamo is going to do with our task script, specifically for two random genes.
+With our reference data + software locally installed and our of list of to do items, we can now simulate what PyAnamo is going to do with our task script, specifically for two random genes.

 ```bash
 # Simulate PyAnamo exectuing the task script for the SOD1 and NEK1 genes